Projects

 In short:

-• Amazing is a German-Dutch project that aims at producing building blocks for plastics manufacturing more sustainable
+• Amazing is a German-Dutch project that focused at producing sustainable building blocks for plastics manufacturing.

 Achieving CO2 emissions targets through Innovative Green Chemistry